8 things to know before you start your F&B business

 Locals are demanding higher work pay and are unwilling to work the long hours that F&B requires and part-timers come and go often.
 On top of that, the quota for hiring foreigners is tightening up, making labour a major headache for F&B owners.

-iMakan, to reduce heavy manpower dependence on order taking staffs by digitalizing your ordering process.
-Food establishments like Swee Choon Tim Sum Restaurant, BBQ box, Song Fa Bak Kut Teh, etc, have also adopted
+A quick fix for this is to use digital tools like iMakan, to reduce heavy manpower dependence on order taking staffs by digitalizing your ordering process.
+Food establishments like Swee Choon Tim Sum Restaurant, BBQ box, Song Fa Bak Kut Teh, etc, have also adopted iMakan

 to help with their manpower hurdles.